SIDN/ietf-epp-restful-transport/src/draft-with-ext-old.md

   MUST than be consistent with the header.

 <!--TODO ISSUE 9: How to handle authInfo data for INFO command (GET request) -->
-X-REPP-auth-info:  The X-REPP-auth-info request-header is used as a mechanism for transporting the authorization information associated with the an object.
-The <authInfo> element is described in the EPP RFCs and MUST be used accordingly.
+X-REPP-authinfo:  The X-REPP-authinfo request-header is the alternative of the <authInfo> element in the EPP RFCs and MUST be used accordingly.
 It MUST contain the entire authorization information element as mentioned in Section 11.1.